Sunday Streets making sanctuary cities for the rich?

 Last night in San Francisco

-November 5, 2008 by christy
+November 5, 2008

 We left campus headed for the El Rio to watch the election results.
 Somewhere along the way, Winona and I got separated from everyone and were cruising down San Jose when cars broke into wild horn chaos.
 People inside their homes were cheering, every window we looked into there was a television on with eyes glued.
 We assumed it was the pure joy of the coming success of ‘Obama as president,’ but we didn’t want to get our hopes up.
 As we approached Mission St., the cheering and festivities grew louder and much more certain.
 We too began yelling — we couldn’t help it.
 Every car on Mission had people cheering and smiling “Obama!
 Obama!”
 We approached El Rio and I turned to someone and asked, “Did Obama win?”
 Before getting my answer, I turned and saw Winona in the street with her bicycle in front of 2 cars stopped jumping and smiling!
 Obama won.